On the theory of body motion in confined Stokesian fluids: Introduction

 The article is organized as follows.
 Section \ref{sec:2}, states the problem and provides the definition of the two simpler sub-problems, the solution of which permits to obtain the analytic expression for the global confined hydrodynamics: (i) the Faxén operators of the body and (ii) the multipoles in the domain of the confinement.
 In Sections \ref{sec:3}, we derive the exact expression for the terms entering in the reflection expansion, showing that they can be expressed as the product of suitable tensorial quantities depending on the volume moments on the body immersed in the ambient flows associated with the regular parts of the bounded multipoles.
 In Section \ref{sec:4} we introduce a generalized matrix notation for tensorial systems more compact than the componentwise representation in terms of the entries of each individual tensor, and we obtain a simple expression for the global velocity field.
 Moreover, by using the properties of infinite matrices \citep{cooke}, we show in Appendix \ref{app:A} that the convergence of the method is ensured for $\ell_d \gtrsim 2.65\, \ell_b$.
 This does not mean that the series expansion could not converge under more general conditions, although it is reasonable to hypothesize that there exist a constant $\Gamma= O(1) >0$, depending on the geometry of the problem, such that the reflection solution converges for $\ell_d >\Gamma\, \ell_b$.
 In Section \ref{sec:5}, we provide the exact reflection formulae for force, torque and higher order moments on the body.
 The estimate of the error resulting in truncating the exact solutions by considering only lower order multi-pole (or Faxén operators) is addressed in Section \ref{sec:6}.
 We also analyze the truncation error made in classical literature works in the field, specifically in \cite{brenner62,brenner64} and in \cite{swan-brady07,swan-brady10}, and we extend these approximate approaches to more general hydrodynamic problems than those for which they were originally developed.
-Finally, in Section \ref{sec:7} we compare and constrast the reflection solution obtained with the present theory (using Faxén operators and bounded multi-pole available in the literature), approximated to the order $O \left ( (\ell_b/\ell_d)^5 \right )$, with the exact solution of a sphere translating and rotating near a planar wall, and we provide the expressions for forces and torques considering the more general situation of Navier-slip boundary conditions assumed at the surface of the body.
+In Section \ref{sec:7} we compare and constrast the reflection solution obtained with the present theory (using Faxén operators and bounded multi-pole available in the literature), approximated to the order $O (\ell_b/\ell_d)^5 $, with the exact solution of a sphere translating and rotating near a planar wall, and we provide the expressions for forces and torques considering the more general situation of Navier-slip boundary conditions assumed at the surface of the body. { Finally, in Section \ref{sec:8}, we investigate the effect of the shape and of the orientation on the hydrodynamic interactions between the body and the confinement.
+Specifically, by using the approximated expressions obtained in Section \ref{sec:6}, we estimate the resistance matrix truncated to the order $O(\ell_b/\ell_d)^4$ of a prolate spheroid near a plane wall by solely employing the $0$-th order Faxén operator available in the literature \citep{hasimoto1983,kim1985} for no-slip boundary conditions.
+This case study shows how it is possible to obtain accurate hydromechanical effects using lower order approximations for complex geometries of the system.
+In fact, by comparing the results obtained with numerical FEM simulation, we show that approximated solutions provide correctly the far field hydrodynamic interaction independently of the orientation and the shape of the body.
+We also address the effect of the confinement on the lift force experienced by the spheroid. }